Youssou N'Dour: 1990s: Continued mainstream success as eclectic and genre-crossover artist

 In 2002, N'Dour was honoured with a Prince Claus Award, under that year's theme "Languages and transcultural forms of expression".

+He is the proprietor of Groupe Futurs Médias, a mass media company founded in 2003 which owns L'Observateur, one of the most widespread newspapers in Senegal, the radio station "RFM" (Radio Futurs Médias), which like the newspaper was also started in 2003, and the TV channel "TFM" (Télé Futurs Médias), which broadcasts since 2010.
+Both the radio and the tv headquarters were attacked in 2020 during the COVID-19 pandemic.

 In 2006, N'Dour played the role of the African-British abolitionist Olaudah Equiano in the movie Amazing Grace, which chronicled the efforts of William Wilberforce to end slavery in the British Empire.
 In 2008, N'Dour offered one of his compositions, Bébé, for the French singer Cynthia Brown.

 In 2011, N'Dour was awarded an honorary doctoral degree in music from Yale University.
 In 2013, N'Dour won a share of Sweden's $150,000 Polar music prize for promoting understanding between faiths as well as for his music.

 He got a 2026 Grammy Awards nomination for his album Eclairer le monde - Light the World in the Best Global Music Album category.